lfit/releng-common-packer/README.markdown

 To use any provisioning script available from the common-packer repository, the calling template must appropriately reference the full path to the script.
-In most cases this is 'provision/$SCRIPT' which is will now be 'common-packer/provision/$SCRIPT'
+In most cases this is 'provision/$SCRIPT' which will now become 'common-packer/provision/$SCRIPT'

 To use any of the provided templates, the template should have a symlink into